Alex-Linhares/FARGonautica/FARG-Future.md

 https://www.cairographics.org/

-And some gui stuff, like Tkinter, pyQT, etc.
+And some gui stuff, like Tkinter, pyQT, etc.  But this is only necessary if not forking from pyseeqsee